 The Bottom Line

 For many seniors, losing the ability to drive is a scary concept.
 Many of them see it as a loss of their independence and freedom.
 Some may also think that they can no longer go out since they can no longer drive around whenever they want to.
 However, this does not necessarily have to be the case.
-As a trusted provider of in-home care in Laguna Hills, California, we offer transportation assistance to help seniors get around whenever they need to.
+As a trusted provider of in-home care in Irvine, California, we offer transportation assistance to help seniors get around whenever they need to.